supakorn5039-boon/Intelligent-Parking-Assistant-by-Leveraging-AI-for-Real-Time-Parking-Space-Detection/README.md

  3.2 Test.py
    - To look at detect screen

-ADDITIONAL NOTES
+ 4. Test with Real Device
-- If test with real device you should connect mobile and computer with same network or wifi
+  - Connect both mobile and computer with same network or wifi
+  - Open a camera and Scan QR code when run npm start